Adldap2/Adldap2-Laravel/docs/auth/setup.md

-Feel free to add more attributes here, however be sure that your `users` database table contains the key you've entered, otherwise you will receive a SQL exception upon authentication, due to the column not existing on your users datable table.
+Feel free to add more attributes here, however be sure that your `users` database table contains the key you've entered, otherwise you will receive a SQL exception upon authentication, due to the column not existing on your users database table.

 ### Attribute Handlers